 - Digitisation will capture, preserve and provide contextual information about the digitised records.

-- The use and reproduction of digitised records will be in accordance with PROV policies on access and user charging and in compliance with any copyright or other access restrictions.
+- The use and reproduction of digitised records will be in accordance with PROV policies on access, including for example policies on intellectual property and user charges.
+Digitisation activities will comply with the Public Records Act 1973 and other applicable legislation, including the Copyright Act.

 - The digitisation of records in the collections will not weaken PROV’s commitment to the preservation and care of the original records that have been digitised.